2015 San Bernardino attack: Car pursuit and shootout

 Law enforcement began a search for the suspects.
 A witness gave Farook's name to police, who quickly learned that he had rented a black Ford Expedition EL SUV with Utah license plates four days before the attack.
 Based on information provided by one of Farook's neighbors, two plainclothes investigators went to the perpetrators' Redlands home on North Center Street for surveillance shortly before 3:00 p.m., about four hours after the initial attack at the Inland Regional Center had begun.
 They spotted Farook's vehicle leaving the residence and gave chase onto the freeway at 3:08:19 p.m.
 Officers from other agencies joined the pursuit shortly afterward.

 At least one fake explosive—a metal pipe stuffed with cloth made to resemble a pipe bomb—was thrown at the police during the pursuit.
 The SUV exited the freeway onto North Tippecanoe Avenue and briefly stopped at a stoplight, where a pursuing officer observed the perpetrators putting on tactical vests and equipping themselves with rifles.
 The SUV then continued onward onto East San Bernardino Avenue and entered a suburban area, where the shooter in the backseat, identified as Malik, began firing at police through the back window at 3:08:43 p.m.

 Eventually, at 3:09:22 p.m., the SUV stopped in a neighborhood about 1.7 mi away from the scene of the initial attack.
 The couple continued to exchange fire with police from inside their vehicle.
-Malik opened the side passenger door and shot at the first police vehicle to stop, which was about 210 ft away from the SUV.
-Farook exited out of the driver's front door, stood between the two open doors, and opened fire on the same vehicle.
+Malik opened the side passenger door and shot at the first police vehicle, which was about 210 ft away from the SUV.
+Farook exited the driver's front door, stood between the two open doors, and opened fire on the same vehicle.